fahrangis/wound_management/README.md

     The dataset used for training this model consists of labeled images and masks, with two classes.

-    Wound Class: labelled as wound, green in masks.
+    Wound Class: labelled as wound, green in masks, 0 in labels.

-    Reference Class: labelled as reference, blue in masks.
+    Reference Class: labelled as reference, blue in masks, 1 in labels.

-    the mask are multi-class

 Retraining the Model

     In order to retrain the model, you can use pre-trained weights

-    The first training (wound_model), was done only on wound class and there was no reference class.
+    The first training was done only on wound class and there was no reference class.
 With 3017 train, 752 val et 433 test images.
-    The second training (wound_management), was done on top of the first training with both wound and reference classes in training set. with 1000 train, 200 val et 100 test images.
+    The second training was done on top of the first training with both wound and reference classes in training set. with 1000 train, 200 val et 100 test images.